Austria (European Parliament constituency): 1996

 The 1996 election was the first European election for Austria.

 1999

 The 1999 European election was the fifth election to the European Parliament and the second for Austria.

 2004

 The 2004 European election was the sixth election to the European Parliament and the third for Austria.

 2009

 The 2009 European election was the seventh election to the European Parliament and the fourth for Austria.

 2014

 The 2014 European election was the eighth election to the European Parliament and the fifth for Austria.

 2019

 The 2019 European election was the ninth election to the European Parliament and the sixth for Austria.

+2024

+The 2024 European election was the tenth election to the European Parliament and the seventh for Austria.